-- 1. Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
-In contrast, a strong wind would cause patches of lighter tone on the normally - dark response from standing water.
-2. Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few trees, tends to result in a light tone. - Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.
-Moist soils are usually brighter than dry soils. - Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
-As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) can also show up as a mottled or 'salt-and-pepper' texture. - 6.
-Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in - 7.
-Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode and look direction. - 8.
-Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures. - In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
+1. Standing water, when not disturbed by a strong wind, reflects almost all the incident microwave radiation away from the sensor, resulting in a black or dark tone.
+In contrast, a strong wind would cause patches of lighter tone on the normally

+2. Standing water under vegetation, such as some wetlands, particularly those covered by grass, moss and relatively few 3.
+Slopes facing toward the sensor are usually lighter than slopes facing away from the sensor.

+5. Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
+As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) 6.
+Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in 7.
+Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode

-As a result, Standard Beam 1 images tend to show more variation of tones. - 10.
-The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.
+8. Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
+In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
+As a result, Standard Beam 1 images tend to show more variation of tones.

+10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.